Prepare Binding Strips for Quilts Tutorial

 This is how I like to prepare my binding strips.

 Please note that this is a method for binding straight edged quilts.
 I used to do a single binding but I find this method where the fabric is doubled is neater, stronger, easier to apply and superior to the single method.
 The edges of the quilt take a lot of wear over time and this encloses the edges very well.
-If you are making a quilt with curved edges or needing binding for dressmaking then you will require “Bias” binding, and this will be an alternative project.
+If you are making a quilt with curved edges or needing binding for dressmaking then you will require “Bias” binding, in this case the strips will be cut on a 45 degree angle of the fabric.
+This angle captures the “stretch” ability of the fabric which is required for binding curves.

 Join the 2 1/2 inch binding strips into one long strip by attaching the strips at right angles with right sides together and with a half inch overlap at each side of the strip.
 I’ve drawn a line to show where to sew.